Nicolas Cage's Car Collection Is A Treasure Chest For Car Enthusiasts

 • 1958 Ferrari 250 GT Series 1 Cabriolet

 Nicolas Cage, aged 58 years, is an American-origin actor and filmmaker.
-During the height of his career, he would charge a fee of $18 million, which led to an extremely lavish lifestyle and collection of various rare items and cars.
+At the peak of his career, he earned $18 million per film, leading to a lavish lifestyle and an impressive collection of rare items and cars.
 As passionate as he is about automobiles, the domain of that affection and taste is much larger than you think.
-Whether it's the vintage 57C Bugatti or the Enzo supercar, Nic's drive and commitment to collecting and cherishing these automobile masterpieces make him a real-world “Ghost Rider” gearhead.

-11. 1933 Rolls-Royce Phantom II
+5. 1933 Rolls-Royce Phantom II

 Nicolas Cage's 1933 Rolls-Royce Phantom II